savelii24/Raph_like_saveliiiiiii/README.md

 ---

-## Bioinformatic and statistical data for master's thesis “Phylogeny, systematics, and evolution of Raphidocystis-like centrohelid heliozoans (Haptista: Centroplasthelida)”
+## Bioinformatic and statistical data for master's thesis “Phylogeny, systematics, and evolution of _Raphidocystis_-like centrohelid heliozoans (Haptista: Centroplasthelida)”
 ### Author: Poluzerov Savelii

 ### Repository structure